BNN-UPC/ignnition/docs_rst/model_description.rst

 **Allowed values:** Array of strings.
 The names should match the labels specified in the dataset.

-Let us see this with a brief example of a simple readout function based on two `Neural Network operations <#neural-network-operation>`_.
-In this case we apply two neural networks which are intially to each of the nodes of type *entity1*.
+Let us see this with a brief example of a simple readout function based on two :ref:`Neural Network operations <neural-network-operation>`.
+In this case we apply two neural networks which are i ntially to each of the nodes of type *entity1*.
 Then, the output is concatenated together with each of the nodes of type *entity2* (as long that there is the same number of nodes of each entity) and then applied to the second neural network *my_network2*.
-Note that the last operation includes the definition of *my_label*\ , which is the name of the label found in the dataset.
+Note that the last operation includes the definition of *my_label*, which is the name of the label found in the dataset.
 To specify this label, we write *$my_label* so as to indicate that this keywords refers to data that *IGNNITION* can find in the corresponding dataset.

 .. code-block:: yaml